symbol/symbol-docs/source/guides/migration/migrating-from-nis1-to-catapult.rst

 As of now, the :doc:`planned SDKs <../../sdk>` to be supported are written in: Typescript / Javascript / NodeJS, Java, C#, Go, Python and Swift.

 As a starting point, we suggest reviewing the |ts-js-sdk| as it is the most used SDK and leads in |ts-js-sdk-docs|.
-The architecture of the TS SDK is inspired in |nem-library| from NIS1.
+The architecture of the TS SDK is inspired by |nem-library| from NIS1.

 *******************
 Accounts management